← Home

 How Zakat is calculated

-- Subtract your immediate liabilities, such as debts that are due.
+- Subtract your immediate liabilities, such as debts that are due now.
 The result is your net zakatable wealth.

 Frequently asked questions